Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 In your town, when you go shopping in a supermarket:

 Haben Sie frisches Fleisch?
-(Do you have fresh meat?)
+(Do you have any fresh meat?)

 With your neighbours when they ask you: